 Speaking of user experience, Google will also penalise your search engine results for something as simple as a broken link lingering on an old website page.
 If your site is built using WordPress then you may find the Broken Link Checker plugin (link) the perfect tool to resolve these issues, if not then you can try using Google Search Console (link) which will generate a report of broken links after a few days of signing up.
 Fix them up ASAP to keep your SEO in check!

 Keen to fully maximise your SEO potential?
-We pride ourselves on keeping up to date with best SEO practices here at KAT Marketing, from submitting your sitemap to back end web development, we’ve got the tools and experience to take your rankings to the very top of Google’s search engine results.
+We pride ourselves on keeping up to date with best SEO practices as part of our web design in Colchester at KAT Marketing.
+From submitting your sitemap to back end web development, we’ve got the tools and experience to take your rankings to the very top of Google’s search engine results.
 Get in touch with us today to see what we can do for you.